bdwilliamson/vimp/README.md

 ## Example

-This example shows how to use `vimp` in a simple setting with simulated data, using `SuperLearner` to estimate the conditional mean functions.
+This example shows how to use `vimp` in a simple setting with simulated data, using `SuperLearner` to estimate the conditional mean functions and specifying the importance measure of interest as the R-squared-based measure.
 For more examples and detailed explanation, please see the [vignette](vignettes/introduction_to_vimp.Rmd).

 ```r
 ## load required functions and libraries